+elcome to the 2024 edition of 21-days of Prayer and Fasting.
 During the next three weeks, our church family will be joining together to seek God's heart for our lives, our church, and our world.
-Our prayer is that this will be a season when we see a fresh move of God in our midst-when His power and His glory is made evident to all.
+Each day will feature a different activity, prayer emphasis, and selected Scripture passages.
+The focus, however, is not on completing all the suggested tasks; it's on drawing closer to God and experiencing more of His power and presence in our lives.
+Our desire is that this will be a season when we see a fresh move of God in our midst-when His glory and grace is made evident to all.